pierreFauche/Assignment/hadoop/README.md

 Reims            15486616
 Strasbourg       14987973
 city             0

+Question:

+The combiner is a function that reduces the amount of information that will treated by the reducer.
+In some cases the combiner can be the same as the Reducer, according of the nature of the algorithm.
+We suppose here that the combiner does the same as the reducer.Though it is possible use the reducer class as a combiner but totally useless.

 ***
 ### Exo2
 Editons le source code avec l'utilitaire vim.
 Nous avons nommé ici notre .java: WordCount.java, mais nous aurions pu l'appeler autrement, Exo1.java par exemple.